-Figure 3 - Movement in Forecasts of States income from taxation and duty for 2013-2019
+Figure 3 - Movement in Forecasts of States income from taxation and duty for 2013-2019 - Amend to MTFP, Budget 2015 and May 2015 forecasts only

 Overall range of forecasts

 The economic assumptions from the FPP Pre-MTFP report provide a range of assumptions higher, lower and central.
 These assumptions are used within the modelling of the different types of States income along with some other factors to provide an illustrative range within which the central forecast sits.
 The forecast range will provide an indication of the likely risk in the income forecasts and can be used to establish a degree of flexibility within the forward plans.